-When comparing the European Maine Coon vs American Maine Coon cat, it can be hard to notice their differences until you start observing the finer details of this magnificent cat breed.
+When comparing European Maine Coon vs American Maine Coon cats, it can be hard to notice their differences until you start observing the finer details of this magnificent cat breed.

 Are Maine Coons Affectionate?

-Maine Coon are known for being affectionate, and most of them love to cuddle.
+Maine Coons are known for being an affectionate cat that often loves to cuddle.
 They bond with their humans and appreciate the love they get.

 Why Not To Get A Maine Coon

-Comparing Maine Coon vs. normal cat size, it is very clear that Maine Coons are significantly larger than an average normal cat.
+Maine Coon vs. normal cat size: Maine Coons are significantly larger than the average normal cat.
 They are visually larger and weigh up to 25 lbs, whereas normal cats weigh up to 10 lbs.